GlobalBoost (BSTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GlobalBoost Historical Price

-According to the latest data gathered on GlobalBoost live price page, the current price of GlobalBoost is 0.0299033USD.
-The circulating supply of GlobalBoost(BSTY) is 23.78M BSTY , giving it a market capitalization of $711.09K.
+According to the latest data gathered on GlobalBoost live price page, the current price of GlobalBoost is 0.02311919USD.
+The circulating supply of GlobalBoost(BSTY) is 23.79M BSTY , giving it a market capitalization of $550.04K.

 The GlobalBoost Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BSTY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.